Ebola Virus Disease

 - Internal and external bleeding

-DiagnosisYour doctor will ask about your symptoms and medical history.
+DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.
-If you may have been exposed to the virus and have symptoms and to the virus, your doctor will notify health officials.
-This will include the local health department and the Centers for Disease Control and Prevention.To confirm the presence of the virus your doctor may order blood tests.
+If you may have been exposed to the virus and have symptoms, your doctor will notify health officials.
+This will include the local health department and the Centers for Disease Control and Prevention.To confirm the presence of the virus, your doctor may order blood tests.
 These tests will help identify the virus itself and antibodies to the virus.
 Antibodies are signs that your body has identified and is fighting the virus.

 More from Beliefnet